PacificBiosciences/smrtflow/project/style_guide.md

 ![Enable Scalastyle in IntelliJ](https://cloud.githubusercontent.com/assets/855834/15577203/79e3ef4c-2329-11e6-8a0e-93de4f097556.png)

 Afterwards, you should see code issues highlighted.
+See [#95](https://github.com/PacificBiosciences/smrtflow/pull/95) for some notes on updating the IDE to correctly auto-format.
+Note that there may be a minor lag between when you type and when IntelliJ's highlighting reflects the updated scalastyle check.
+[Run via SBT](#run-scalastyle-via-sbt) for the latest.

 ### Git hooks and GH enforcement